phalcon-orphanage/docs/en/reference/di.rst

 Dependency Injection/Service Location
 *************************************
-The following example is a bit lengthy, but explains why use service location and dependency injection.
+The following example is a bit lengthy, but it attempts to explain why Phalcon uses service location and dependency injection.
 First, let's pretend we are developing a component called SomeComponent.
 This performs a task that is not important now.
 Our component has some dependency that is a connection to a database.